vandanasen/Portfolio/README.md

 <p>Demo<p>
 <a href="http://djangoapps.vandanasenthil.com/">http://djangoapps.vandanasenthil.com/</a>
 <h1>Description</h1>
-<h3>This is a project to create a  django application to create a portfolio website</h3>
+<h3>This is a django application to create a portfolio website</h3>